mohamed-sallam/awb-docs/srs.md

 <!--new chapter-->
 ## Functional requirements
 ### Phone Locking
-The user is able to lock his phone (partially or entirely) for a customized amount of time (from 1s to 12h), or more time by displaying a warning message.
+The user can lock his phone (partially or entirely) for a customized amount of time (from 1s to 12h), or more time by displaying a warning message.
 ### Whitelisting
 Awb is a permanent minimal launcher that allows only useful apps during the detoxing period while locking other time-wasting apps.
 ### Detox Schedule